RiggsWebDev/RiggsWebDev/README.md

 With all that said, it's a long ways away!
 So for now I'll be focusing on getting better and getting some daily use out of what development skills I do have!

-I'm currently placing an emphasis on learning the AWS space alog with Python, but there are a few open source projects I'm quite fond of (in particular- https://github.com/azerothcore) that have forced to me to try and pick up new things along the way!
+I'm currently placing an emphasis on learning the AWS fundamentals along with Python, but there are a few open source projects I'm quite fond of (in particular- https://github.com/azerothcore) that have forced to me to try and pick up new things along the way!

 <!---